France Holds Commemorative Ceremony for the Victims of the 2015 Terrorist Attacks in Paris

 — Defend Europa (@DefendEvropa) November 13, 2017

 These commemorative services came a month after an Islamic State Militant stabbed and killed two women at a Marseille train station.
 Moreover, the suspect was in custody days earlier and eventually released.
-After the carrying out the fatal assault, the suspect once identified was found to have eight different identities.
+After carrying out the fatal assault, the suspect once identified was found to have eight different identities.

 The country since the 2015 massacre had declared a state of emergency.
 As of November 1, France officially ended the state of emergency decree and instituted a new anti-terrorism law to safeguard the nation from potential threats, corroborated by Reuters.